lyfofvipin/File-Server/README.md

 Below command will setup CLI for you

+*NOTE: CLI is not supported on Windows as of now.*

 `sudo curl https://raw.githubusercontent.com/vipin3699/File-Server/master/src/file_server -o /usr/bin/file-server; sudo chmod 777 /usr/bin/file-server`

+Once you are done with CLI setup command update the `Fs_Host` value in file `/usr/bin/file-server` with the IP/Hostname of server where the File-Server is hosted :)

 ## How CLI Works
 Help for command file-server the *options* you are seeing here are use by *upload* and *download* command: